The fragile nature of road transportation networks: Introduction

-The novel concept of antifragility was initially proposed in \cite{taleb_antifragile_2012} and mathematically elaborated in \cite{taleb_mathematical_2013}, and it serves as a general concept aimed at transforming people's understanding and perception of risk.
-By embracing current risks, we can potentially leverage and adapt to future risks of greater magnitudes.
-When employed in systems and control, (anti-)fragility, together with its counterpart, fragility, can be conceptualized as a nonlinear relationship between the performance and the magnitude of disruptions.
-If the performance is compromised due to unexpected disruptions, the relationship between the loss in performance and the disruptions would be convex for an antifragile system, while being convex or even exponential for a fragile system.
-Ever since being proposed, antifragility has gained popularity in the risk engineering community and across multiple disciplines, such as biology \citep{kim_antifragility_2020}, medicine \citep{axenie_antifragile_2022}, energy \citep{coppitters_optimizing_2023}, robotics \citep{axenie_antifragile_2023}, and lately in transportation \citep{sun_antifragile_2024}.
-It should also be highlighted that although systems can be fragile by nature, proper intervention and control strategies can enhance their antifragility against increasing levels of disruptions \citep{axenie_antifragility_2024}.
-The concept of antifragility resembles the philosophy of another very recent term attracting much attention, self-organized criticality, which analyzes traffic flow from a complex systems perspective \citep{laval_self-organized_2023}, implying an avalanche effect of unforeseeable magnitude when traffic ever becomes critical.
+The concept of antifragility was initially proposed in \cite{taleb_antifragile_2012} and mathematically elaborated in \cite{taleb_mathematical_2013}, which serves as a general framework for risk identification and management.
+By embracing current risks, a system can potentially leverage and adapt to future risks of greater magnitudes.
+When employed in the domain of systems and control, antifragility, together with its counterpart, fragility, can be conceptualized as a nonlinear relationship between the performance and the magnitude of disruptions.
+If the performance is compromised due to unexpected volatile disruptions, the relationship between the loss in performance and the disruptions would be concave for an antifragile system, while being convex or even exponential for a fragile system.
+Ever since being proposed, antifragility has gained popularity in the risk engineering community \citep{thekdi_integrated_2019, aven_risk_2022} and across multiple disciplines, such as biology \citep{kim_antifragility_2020}, medicine \citep{axenie_antifragile_2022}, energy \citep{coppitters_optimizing_2023}, robotics \citep{axenie_antifragile_2023}, machine learning \citep{pravin_fragility_2024}, and lately in transportation for designing model-free antifragile perimeter control algorithms to tackle potential disruptive events \citep{sun_antifragile_2024}.
+It should also be highlighted that although systems can be fragile by nature, proper intervention and control strategies can enhance their antifragility against increasing levels of disruptions \citep{axenie_antifragility_2024, axenie_applied_2026}.
+The concept of antifragility resembles the philosophy of another term that has recently attracted attention in transportation, self-organized criticality \citep{laval_self-organized_2023}, which analyzes traffic flow from a complex systems perspective, implying an avalanche effect when the traffic state ever becomes critical.

-This work makes the following contributions by studying the fragile nature of road transportation networks.
+This work makes the following contributions by studying the fragile nature of road transportation networks: